thekevinscott/thekevinscott/src/pages/tensorflowjs-hello-world/index.md

 ## How to run the `Getting Started` example using only your browser

 Every modern web browser ships with some sort of interactive Javascript Console built in.
-I use Chrome, whose Javascript Console you can open with "View > Developer > Javascript Console".
+I use Chrome, which includes a Javascript Console you can open with "View > Developer > Javascript Console".

 ![A GIF demonstrating how to open the Javascript Console in Chrome](chrome-console.gif)